PhyBlock/PhyBlock_Documentation/docs/source/setUpProject.rst

 7. **Start managing your project**

-   - From your Project Dashboard, you can now:
+   From your Project Dashboard, you can now:
    - Create and assign tasks
    - Start tracking attendance
-     - Get notifications according to the frequency set upped.
+   - Get notifications according to the frequency that was set.
    - Visualise the deadline.
    - Set up communication channels
    - Generate reports

 Tips and Best Practices
 -----------------------